"JAWS : A Beach Plastic Experience"

 This piece is protected in a museum grade acrylic shadow box.

-Whether it be our phones, sugar, or maybe a recently legalized stinky green, we all have our drug of choice.
+Whether it be our phones, sugar, or maybe a stinky green, we all have our drug of choice.

 But being directly downstream from Baltimore, here on Kent Island of the Chesapeake Bay, finding these tiny drug vial caps and containers is unfortunately very common.